bao7uo/redacterm/README.md

 - No install required, just run the script

 ## Requirements
-- Bash 4 (i.e. most modern Linux and WSL)
+- Bash 4 (this is included by default with most modern Linux and WSL)

 ## Roadmap
 - Increased compatibility